Macrometacorp/docs/docs/collections/graphs/add-edges.md

 ## Add an Edge with the Console

-Follow these instructions to add documents to an existing document collection using the GDN console web UI.
+To add edge documents to a collection:

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.